Supplements and Diazepam.

 Diazepam, sold under the brand name Valium, is a benzodiazepine: it potentiates GABA at the GABA-A receptor.

-Below are the 5 documented pairs we have explicitly assessed against Diazepam in the Distil database: 1 red and 4 amber.
-The pairs cluster around 2 mechanisms: Additive CNS depression and CYP3A4 induction.
+Below are the 8 documented pairs we have explicitly assessed against Diazepam in the Distil database: 1 red, 6 amber, and 1 green.
+The pairs cluster around 3 mechanisms: Additive CNS depression, Additive CNS sedation, and CYP3A4 induction.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions